toddaustin07/googlesheets/README.md

 * An always-running LAN computer (e.g. Raspberry Pi) with internet access and **nodeJS** and **npm** installed

 ## How it works
 A SmartThings automation sends an HTTP request to a nodeJS app running on your LAN computer whenever a specific event is triggered.
-The HTTP message contains simple text indicating the event.
-The nodeJS app then uses the Google API to update your spreadsheet with a timestamp and the event text.
+The HTTP message contains simple value (text, numeric, boolean) indicating the event.
+The nodeJS app then uses the Google API to update your spreadsheet with a timestamp and the event value.

 ![googlesheetapp](https://user-images.githubusercontent.com/25287498/210859975-fa6b6d6b-4120-4d55-a7f4-f41f9b38489c.png)